-Let the first factor on the list of your criteria be whether the desired hydraulic pump is a non-positive-displacement pump, or a positive-displacement pump.
-A vast majority of hydraulic pumps belongs to the second mentioned category.
+Let the first factor on the list of your criteria be whether the desired hydraulic pump is a non-positive-displacement or a positive-displacement pump.
+A vast majority of hydraulic pumps belong to the second-mentioned category.
 In your purchase, gravitate more towards the wide-spread kind of positive-displacement hydraulic pumps for more security.
-The result in this kind of pumps will not be conditioned by pressure variations, meaning that you will have an uninterrupted process.
+The result in this kind of pump will not be conditioned by pressure variations, meaning that you will have an uninterrupted process.
 On the other hand, a case of slippage with the non-positive-displacement hydraulic pump would jeopardize the process.
 Thus, the risk of not receiving the desired output is more present with the choice of non-positive-displacement pumps.

 Depending on its placement, a hydraulic pump can be external or internal.
 The difference is in their weight, power and price range.
 External hydraulic pumps are meant for mobile usage.
 They are light-weight (compared to the internal ones), and more affordable.
 Some of them are even operated manually, such as the hydraulic hand pump.
 On the other hand, internal pumps are placed in the machinery and are not made to be moved where needed.
 They make less noise and are built to handle thicker fluids.

 Measuring the magnitude, as well as determining the nature of the work that needs to be done is half the job when choosing a hydraulic pump.
 Depending on the expected result, (whether you need to lift a load, improve a machine, open or close a certain object), you will go for an adequate category, and then consider characteristics such as pressure, the possibility of movement and angle, weight, possible failures of the system, etc.